-The following JCP paper is the canoncial reference to use for citing LAMMPS.
-It describes the parallel spatial-decomposition, neighbor-finding, and communcation algorithms used in the code.
-Please also give the URL of the LAMMPS website in your paper, namely http://lammps.sandia.gov.
+The following CPC paper is the canoncial reference to use for citing LAMMPS.
+It gives an overview of the code including its parallel algorithms, design features, performance, and brief highlights of many of its materials modeling capabilties.
+If you wish, you can also mention the URL of the LAMMPS website in your paper, namely https://www.lammps.org.

 Below are other papers that describe specific algorithms used within LAMMPS.